-The Legal Division of the Cape May County Prosecutor’s Office is comprised, under County Prosecutor Taylor, of First Assistant Prosecutor Robert W. Johnson who oversees a Litigation Section and an Investigation / Special Litigation Section.
-Chief Assistant Prosecutor James M. Herlihy leads the Litigation Section with two Trial Teams composed of seven Assistant Prosecutors and a Grand Jury Unit with two Assistant Prosecutor assigned on a full-time basis and additional Assistant Prosecutors as required.
+The Legal Division of the Cape May County Prosecutor’s Office is comprised, under Robert W. Johnson, of Chief Assistant Prosecutor Meg Hoerner leads the Litigation Section with two Trial Teams composed of ten Assistant Prosecutors and a Grand Jury Unit with two Assistant Prosecutors assigned on a full-time basis and additional Assistant Prosecutors as required.
 These attorneys are responsible for the prosecution of indictable matters originating in the Prosecutor’s Office and received from the sixteen municipalities in Cape May County; and providing legal advice to eleven municipal police departments, the New Jersey State Police as well as the Delaware River and Bay Authority.Assistant Prosecutors have two primary functions.
 To prosecute criminal complaints filed through the Prosecutor’s Office including screening complaints, grand jury presentations, and prosecuting indictments through guilty plea or trial.
 Also to provide legal advice, counsel and support to the Cape May County law enforcement community during the course of investigations in the form of obtaining court orders, wiretaps, search warrants and the like.
 In addition, the Assistant Prosecutors provide legal training for academy recruits, in-service officers and corrections officers at the County Police Academy.

 Three Assistant Prosecutors are assigned to the Investigations/Special Litigation Unit and report directly to the First Assistant Prosecutor.
 Assignments in this Unit are to the Gangs, Guns and Narcotics Task Force; Juvenile Prosecutions; as well as Appellate and Civil Forfeiture functions.